Four Barbarians: Etymology

-Hanyu Da Cidian, a major Chinese language dictionary, notes Siyi as derogatory: "古代華夏族对四方小数民族的統称. 含有轻蔑之意."
-[Contrasting with the ancient Chinese people, a name for ethnic minorities in all four directions.
-Contains a pejorative meaning.]

 "Four barbarians" is the common English translation of Siyi.
 Compare these Chinese-English dictionary equivalents for Siyi: "the four barbarian tribes on the borders of ancient China", "the barbarians on borders of China", and "four barbarian tribes on the borders".
-Some scholars interpret the si "four" in Siyi as sifang 四方 "four directions".
+Some scholars interpret the si "four" in Siyi as sifang (四方 "four directions").
 Liu Xiaoyuan says the meaning of Siyi "is not 'four barbarians' but numerous 'barbarous tribes' in the four directions".
 However, Liu also states that the term yi might have been used by the early Chinese to simply mean "ordinary others".
 Yuri Pines translates Siyi as "barbarians of the four corners".